lucasdanbatista/lucasdanbatista/README.md

 I've been working with mobile development for 6 years.
 Mainly focused on e-commerce, I'd worked at the mainstream brazilian retail companies.
 I have a great experience since designing to publishing mobile apps.

-- 💼 Mobile developer (Flutter & Android)
+- 💼 Flutter/Android Mobile developer
+- 💼 Java/Kotlin Backend Developer
-- 🎓 Undergraduate Computer Science student at [Univali](https://international.univali.br) (10/10)
+- 🎓 Undergraduate Computer Science student